ckessler2/SAIV_2025_Alsomitra/README.md

 # SAIV_2025_Alsomitra
 Codebase for Neural Network Verification for Gliding Drone Control: A Case Study

-(24/7/25) - I am aware this repo is terribly disorganised, and will work on tidying it up asap.
+(24/7/25) - I am aware this repo is terribly disorganised, and will work on tidying it up asap - if you would like help running this code send me an email - ck2049@hw.ac.uk.
 In the longer term I plan to format it into a VNN-COMP benchmark for future competitions

 # Overview
 **System requirements**